 Quebec news outlet Le Devoir has acquired a leaked study regarding the risk of landslides near rivers selected for the path of TransCanada`s proposed Energy East pipeline project.
 The study details the level of risk and the number of rivers used as drinking water sources.
 Energy East would be the largest pipeline in North America if it is built.
 TransCanada has had five major pipeline ruptures in the last 15 months- by far the poorest safety record in the industry.
 Read the original article in French here, a partial translation follows:

 Mark Calzavara's blog

 One year ago today, TransCanada’s natural gas pipeline near Boyle, Alberta had a catastrophic rupture- one of five for the company in the past fourteen months- giving them the worst pipeline safety record in North America.
 One of the five ruptures (pictured above) happened in Otterburne, Manitoba on the pipeline system that TransCanada wants to convert for their proposed Energy East oil pipeline.

-TransCanada has had five ruptures over the past year- far more than any other pipeline company according to National Energy Board statistics.
+TransCanada has had more ruptures than any other pipeline company according to National Energy Board statistics.

 One of the best parts of being an Organizer is working with local groups that are battling to protect their communities from unwanted industrial development.
 We are currently engaged with more than a dozen such campaigns in our region.
 On consecutive Saturdays this month, I hit the road with my colleague Michael Butler for meetings with allied groups in Port Hope and Paris, Ontario.

 “Council of Canadians - Peel Chapter rallied with the Unifor Local in Brampton today, calling for a trade agreement that focuses on people and communities.
 Rallies took place across Canada, calling for #ABetterNAFTA.